Evidential Trust-Aware Model Personalization in Decentralized Federated Learning for Wearable IoT: Background and Related Work

 FL was introduced to enable collaborative model training while keeping data on local devices~\cite{mcmahan2017communication}.
 The original approach uses a central server to coordinate training rounds: clients train locally, send updates to the server, which aggregates them and broadcasts the result.
 While this protects data privacy, it creates centralization challenges.

 Decentralized FL removes the need for a central server entirely.
 Instead, nodes form a network and exchange model updates directly with their neighbors.
 This peer-to-peer approach improves fault tolerance and can reduce communication costs by leveraging local network structure.
 Researchers have established both theoretical convergence guarantees~\cite{lalitha2018fully,koloskova2020unified} and practical benefits including faster training on bandwidth-limited networks~\cite{lian2017can}.
-For IoT deployments where devices may join and leave dynamically, gossip-based communication protocols provide particularly natural patterns for information exchange~\cite{hegedHus2019gossip}.
+For IoT networks where devices may join and leave dynamically, gossip-based communication provides particularly natural patterns for information exchange~\cite{hegedHus2019gossip}.